 It comprises original artwork, posters, leaflets, flyers and ephemera relating to the group’s activities.
 This material marks the genesis of the archive documenting the birth and growth of GWL.
 Over nearly four decades, charting its development, relocations and occupation of six different premises, and the expansion of its collection.

 Other early material includes meeting minutes and correspondence recording activities.
 Milestones such as WIP becoming Glasgow Women’s Library in 1991 and the planning of projects and partnerships.
 There is also an extensive photographic collection both analogue and digital.

-GWL’s day to day history can be seen through our hard copy programmes of events which hold a wealth of information about activities running right up to 2020.
+You can see the GWL’s day to day history through our hard copy programmes of events which hold a wealth of information about activities running right up to 2020.

 The archive holds a collection of press cuttings and media coverage that goes back to the early days of GWL.
 It also carries documentation of our capital refurbishment project including the architectural plans.
 Since it’s inception GWL has pioneered as an example of good practice in Equality, Diversity and Inclusion (EDI) spanning across the arts, heritage, learning and voluntary sectors.
 Through our ‘Equality in Progress’ and ‘Decoding Inequality’ projects, we have delivered bespoke EDI training to a wide range of cultural institutions across the UK.

 Our own collection evidences our long term commitment and passion to our core values of Equality, Diversity and Inclusion.

 Over the next two years the collection will be catalogued, digitised and interpreted.

 We will digitise key pieces from the collection linked to prioritised project themes.
 From anti-racism to environmental awareness projects, all will be accessible via our archive catalogue on a newly designed website.
 Our records are of interest to different people for a huge and increasing number of reasons.